vantwoutmaarten/nextjs-13-dave/README.md

 - In this project we are combining client and server side rendering, we are doing client side searching.
 So created a client side search bar.
 - We are creating a search component that shows uses the wikipedia.
 This has form when we sumbit, we dynamically create a new page with the search results.
   This has to be SSR component, because dont know beforehand what the url with the search parameter will be.

+next-06
+-adding tailwind again and add a tailwind typography plugin that can style md files without applying classes.

+- showing a profile picture, and using some font-awesome icons.